raulmur/BagFromImages/README.md

 # BagFromImages

 ROS package to generate a rosbag from a collection of images.
 Images are ordered alphabetically.
 The timestamp for each image is assigned according to the specified frequency.

-The bag will publish the images to topic `/camera/image_raw`
+The bag will publish the images to topic `/camera/image_raw`·

+Tested in ROS Fuerte.

 ## Usage: